jelix/authentication-module/test/README.md

 * `composer_update` and `composer_install`: to update PHP packages
 * `clean_tmp`: to delete temp files
 * `install`: to launch the Jelix installer

+You can view the application at `http://localhost:8028` or at `http://jelixauth.local:8028` if you set `127.0.0.1 jelixauth.local` into your `/etc/hosts`.